UC-Design/9292-source-content/tocumwal/assets/images/image-locations.md

 # Tocumwal Source Content
-The text comes from the ACT Heritage Library (Tocumwal Houses Archive)[https://www.library.act.gov.au/find/history/search/Manuscript_Collections/hmss_0074_tocumwal_houses_archive]
+The text comes from the ACT Heritage Library [Tocumwal Houses Archive] (https://www.library.act.gov.au/find/history/search/Manuscript_Collections/hmss_0074_tocumwal_houses_archive)

 This file provides an explanation of where the source content images came from.

 ## Image Locations

 There are three image folders:
-- misc: contains images from various sources including the ACT Heritage Library Images Online (ACT HL)[http://www.images.act.gov.au]
+- misc: contains images from various sources including the ACT Heritage Library Images Online [ACT HL](http://www.images.act.gov.au0
 - naa: these images are from the National Archives of Australia.
-- trove: contains images sourced through (Trove)[http://trove.nla.gov.au] and the National Library of Australia's collection
+- trove: contains images sourced through [Trove](http://trove.nla.gov.au) and the National Library of Australia's collection

 ## Precise Locations
 It is not always possible to match the image with an exact location, but here is some basic information (by folder).